Sir John Monash, Personal Files Book 11, 25 December 1915 - 8 January 1916, Part 6

 in the period September to December 1915 xxx – All the names now

-For Consistent meritorious selvice throughout the period
+For Consistent meritorious service throughout the period

 Major ELIAZAR LAZAR Margolin 16th Battalion

-Who commanded the defensive line on the north bank of the
+who commanded the defensive line on the north bank of the

-Khaiapik Deve, under difficult & trying circumstances, & by
+Khaiajik Dere, under difficult & trying circumstances, & by

 his example, kept efficient & in good spirits the garrison of this